 I wish I had a home to go to, well, I mean I do.
 But I ran away from there and I never want to go back.
 I'd much rather be here alone on the streets than to go home with my abusive brothers.

 My parents died in a car crash about a year ago, leaving me alone with my two older brothers.
 I was the youngest boy in the house.
 I'm seventeen and my brothers are well into their twenties.
 They don't even care about me.
-If they did, they wouldn't be beating me up all the time and saying harsh things to me.
-I didn't wanna be there anymore.
+If they did, they wouldn't be beating me up all the time and saying horrible shit to me.
+I'm better off without them.

 "Are you okay?
 What are you doing out here all alone without a coat?"
 She asked.
 Almost in a shout-voice.
-All you could hear was the rain pouring onto the ground and trees and the sound of cars and traffic in the distance.
+All you could hear was the rain pouring on the cement, trees swaying in the rough wind, and the sound of cars and traffic in the distance.

 "I'm fine."
 I replied.
 Only I wasn't.
 I was freezing and definitely did not want to go home.
 It was too far anyway.